 Anaemia

-Anaemia shouldn’t have much of an effect on SpO2 as both oxygenated and deoxygenated blood are reduced in equal amounts.
+Anaemia shouldn’t have much effect on SpO2 as both oxygenated and deoxygenated blood are reduced in equal amounts.

 Colours

-You might think that jaundiced skin would have an impact on light absorption and you would be right.
-It peaks at 460nm, 560nm and 500nm though so is not affected by the standard 660/940nm light used in pulse oximeters.
+You might think that jaundiced skin would impact light absorption, and you would be right.
+It peaks at 460nm, 560nm and 500nm, though, so it is not affected by the standard 660/940nm light used in pulse oximeters.

 Dyshaemoglobins

-Both carboxy- and methaemoglobinaemia absorb red and infrared light differently and can lead to inaccurate readings.
+Both carboxy and methaemoglobinaemia absorb red and infrared light differently, leading to inaccurate readings.
 HbCO can lead to false reassurance with normal-appearing sats.
-Given that machines are calibrated using normal, healthy volunteers with a normal level of HbCO and MetHb it makes sense that if you have non-functioning haemoglobin then the standard probe will be less accurate.
-Fortunately, the fetal haemoglobin that a large number of our patients rely on has similar absorption to 660 to 1000nm of light.
+Given that machines are calibrated using normal, healthy volunteers with a normal level of HbCO and MetHb, it makes sense that if you have non-functioning haemoglobin, the standard probe will be less accurate.
+Fortunately, the fetal haemoglobin that many of our patients rely on has similar absorption to 660 to 1000nm of light.

 Low peripheral perfusion

-The readings are more accurate with good tissue perfusion and so cannot be relied upon to be accurate in poor perfusion states be they pathological (sepsis) or iatrogenic (inflating a BP cuff).
+The readings are more accurate with good tissue perfusion and so cannot be relied upon to be accurate in poor perfusion states, whether pathological (sepsis) or iatrogenic (inflating a BP cuff).

 Motion